Devotional on Isaiah

 Jeremiah 14: We know we’re guilty.

-Take Away: Thereā€™s something powerful and life changing in praying prayers of cooperate confession.
+Take Away: Thereā€™s something powerful and life changing in praying prayers of corporate confession.

 Devotional on Jeremiah